valory-xyz/open-autonomy/docs/configure_service/service_configuration_file.md

         - key: ${<env_var_name>:<type>:<default_value>}
 ```

-## Configure external ports
+## Publish agent container ports

-To expose container ports to host machine ports use following configuration
+We use a syntax similar to Docker for [port publishing](https://docs.docker.com/config/containers/container-networking/#published-ports).
+To expose agent container ports to host machine ports use the following configuration:

 ```yaml
 (...)